Tommy Fury Net Worth Set To Double After Jake Paul Fight

 Fury has taken on boxers like Callum Ide, Przemyslaw Binidenda, Genadju Krajevski, Jordan Grant, and more.

-His next fight is set against Paul in Saudi Arabia after two failed attempts of meeting since 2021.
+His next fight is set against Paul in Saudi Arabia after two failed attempts at meeting since 2021.

 Tommy Fury’s Next Fight

 After two long years, Fury is ready to get back into the ring.
-Fury is set to take on Paul in front of 15,000 people at Diriyah Arena.
+Fury is set to take on Paul in front of 15,000 people at Diriyah Arena in Saudi Arabia.

-Fury’s fight against Paul will be the first PPV he is going to headline.
+Fury’s bout against Paul will be the first PPV that the British fighter is going to headline.

 Tommy Fury Age, Weight, and Height